 However, his performances since then – particularly after the arrival of Nigel Adkins – have been absolutely outstanding and he has not demanded the credit he deserves.

 Larsson seemed to carry the club at times this season and his contribution shouldn’t be overlooked.

 We are hoping that Allan McGregor has gotten over the initial embarrassment of his blunder against Leeds at Elland Road and can laugh about it now.

-The Tigers had dominated the game and Leeds were clinging by their fingernails, but when Ondrej Mazuch played a routine back-pass to McGregor thing suddenly swung in Leeds’ favour.
+Like slots and card games dominate at canadiancasinoonline.org, the Tigers had dominated the game and Leeds were clinging by their fingernails, but when Ondrej Mazuch played a routine back-pass to McGregor, thing suddenly swung in Leeds’ favour.

 Pablo Hernandez closed the deal and McGregor could only watch as the ball flew over his head into the back of the net.

 Even though he picked up an injury in their FA Cup defeat to Chelsea, Harry Wilson came out swinging in a dominant performance against Norwich City in March.

 Wilson’s intensive efforts seemed to be for naught when Norwich moved into a 3-1 lead, but after two spot kicks from Abel Hernandez, Wilson was all set up to bag the win.